 A process of discovery and change

-For over 5 years, I have been empowering people to find more clarity and confidence in their lives through coaching.
+I have been empowering people to find more clarity and confidence in their lives through coaching for 6 years now.
 The way I coach has two important sides to it — discovery and change — and they are very connected.
 Discovery is about deeper understanding, really getting to the bottom of things.
 It is about figuring out the key parts of the puzzle, what truly matters to YOU, and what hidden beliefs and behaviour patterns hold you back in what you want to do.

 And, this applies whether you are trying to make a difficult decision, say to stay in or leave a job or a relationship.
 Or, whether you are trying to break free of general discontentment and anxiety in your life.
 In all these cases, discovery is a process of getting to the heart of things.
 What we are always looking for is real clarity.
 Clarity that becomes the enabler of change.
 For, you can’t expect to take effective action if you aren’t really clear about what is going on.

 That brings us to the second aspect of coaching — change.
 Sometimes, discovery alone may be enough for you to find a path forward, as it has been for many I have worked with.
 At other times, change can feel difficult, particularly when we are dealing with old habits and beliefs that are sticky.
 Here, discovery is the necessary first step and practice may be needed before you can fully embody change.
 So, a big part of my work also involves supporting you to find the courage to go beyond your comfort zone.
 Read the stories of others who have benefited from coaching.